Identity Over Time

 More important, we should not suppose that we have here any problem about identity.
 We never have.
 Identity is utterly simple and unproblematic.
 Everything is identical to itself; nothing is ever identical to anything except itself.
 There is never any problem about what makes something identical to itself; nothing can ever fail to be.
 (Lewis 1986, 192–193).

 Despite that, problems about identity appear to play a central role in a large number of philosophical issues whose discussion dates back to the ancient world.
 One of the most venerable concerns identity and change.
 Things change, but remain the same.
 The same poker is at one time hot, another time cold.
 How can something be both identical and different from one time to another?
 At first sight this problem evaporates once we draw the time honored distinction between numerical and qualitative identity.
-To say that a and b are qualitatively identical is to say is to say that a exactly resembles b.
+To say that a and b are qualitatively identical is to say that a exactly resembles b.
 To say that a and b are numerically identical is, at least, to say a and b are one thing and not two.
 Whether a and b can have all their qualities in common without being numerically identical is controversial.
 Nevertheless, it seems that a and b can be numerically identical without being qualitatively identical by having different qualities at different times.

 Some find problematic the very same thing having different properties at different times (see the problem of temporary intrinsics discussed below).
 Setting that general problem aside, there are special cases of it that generate some of the most intractable issues about identity.
 One results from persisting things putatively having different parts at different times.
 Consider an object capable of changing its parts, such as a cup at a time when its handle is still attached.
 At that time the cup appears to consist of the following two parts: a smaller one, its handle, together with a larger one consisting of the rest of the cup.
 Call the larger of these parts the truncated cup.
 The cup, otherwise unscathed, proceeds to lose its handle.
 At the earlier time, with its handle still intact, the cup is surely distinct from the truncated cup.
 Later, after the removal of the cup's handle, the cup spatially coincides with the truncated cup.
 Each object is, at the later time, composed from exactly the same atoms.
 As one philosopher has put it about a different example, at the later time the cup and the truncated cup are as alike as one pea in a pod (Denis Robinson, in conversation).
 Should we say that the cup and truncated cup are earlier distinct, but later identical?
 The problem is that saying so arguably conflicts with a fundamental principle governing identity called Leibniz's Law.